wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 post can be applied to more recent differential attacks on MD4 and related functions more or less directly.

-If you're curious what it looks like when all the code from this example is put together, my take on Wang's attack can be found [here](https://github.com/wootfish/cryptopals/blob/master/challenge_55.py).
+If you're curious what an implementation of Wang's attack might look like when these pieces are all put together, my take on the attack can be found [here](https://github.com/wootfish/cryptopals/blob/master/challenge_55.py).

 I'm measuring a success probability of about $$2^{-17.3}$$ using the techniques described in this post.
 With my Python implementation running in a Qubes VM on a